-- 1.1 Rewards and examples of behaviours that will attract a reward are as follows: - 1.1.1 Verbal praise: Kindness to others, improvement in behaviour, positive contributions to class - 1.1.2 House points: Work that shows good effort, achievement and/or progress, being a role-model, co-operative behaviour, selfless behaviour, contribution to classroom and school community - 1.1.3 Golden time for EYFS and Pre-Prep - 1.1.4 Public whole school recognition (e.g. assembly or newsletter): Weekly celebration of winning house, Star/Student of the week - 1.1.5 Awards presented at end of term & end of year ceremony (on a per class basis): Annual recognition for academic achievement, academic progress and a class prize for the individual who best personifies the School's Values - 1.2 In addition to the above rewards we also have positions of responsibilities that are either evenly distributed (e.g. class monitors) or chosen by the staff on the basis of agreed criteria (e.g. Head Pupil and prefects).
+- 1.1.1 Verbal praise: Kindness to others, improvement in behaviour, positive contributions to class - 1.1.2 Emails home - 1.1.3 House points: Work that shows good effort, achievement and/or progress, being a role-model, co-operative behaviour, selfless behaviour, contribution to classroom and school community - 1.1.4 Star of the Week: Exceptional work, effort, achievement or progress, core values

+- 1.1.5 Public whole school recognition (e.g. Assembly and Buxlow Bulletin):Weekly celebration of winning house, recipients of Head Teacher Awards, special mentions for extracurricular achievements, parent notified - 1.1.6 Awards presented at end of year Prize Giving ceremony (on a per class basis): Annual recognition for academic achievement, academic progress and citizenship - 1.2 In addition to the above rewards we also have positions of responsibilities that are either evenly distributed (e.g. class monitors) or chosen by the staff on the basis of agreed criteria (e.g. Head Pupil, Head of House, Eco Team).